vothana/JAVAFX-ELibrary-Desktop-App/README.md

 Open Assets > SQL > ELirary.sql script for create new Database

+Note: Don't run entier Script, It contain testing select, an Dropping table...

+Select and run line by line or by group ...

 Note: Table LoanList should be cleared if any generated script by someone.

 Change Sever Name inside Database > Server.cs